The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Signing key identifier which is checked only when JWK keys are used.
+Signing key identifier, checked only when JWK keys are used.

 smallrye.jwt.encrypt.key.location